Energy-conserving formulation of the two-fluid model for incompressible two-phase flow in channels and pipes

 The one-dimensional (1D) two-fluid model (TFM) is a dynamic model for stratified flow in channels and pipes.
 It simplifies the full three-dimensional multiphase flow problem by resolving only the cross-sectionally averaged quantities (hold-ups, velocities, and pressure), which are often of practical interest.
 There are many variants of the model, but the basic idea, of two interacting fluids whose behaviour is cross-sectionally averaged to obtain a 1D model, was introduced by Wallis (1969) \cite{Wallis1969} and Ishii (1975) \cite{Ishii1975}.
 The model has among others applications in the oil and gas industry \cite{GoldszalDanielsonBansalEtAl2007}, in CO$_{2}$ transport and storage \cite{AursandHammerMunkejordEtAl2013}, and in nuclear reactor safety analysis \cite{BerryZouZhaoEtAl2014}.

 An unsolved issue with the basic version of the TFM is that the initial value problem for the governing equations is only conditionally well-posed \cite{LyczkowskiGidaspowSolbrigEtAl1978}.
 This means that it is well-posed for some flow configurations and ill-posed for others (\eg when there is a large velocity difference between the two fluids).
-Conventionally, ill-posedness of the TFM is demonstrated by a linear stability analysis which shows an unbounded growth rate for the smallest wavelengths.
+Conventionally, ill-posedness of the TFM is demonstrated by a linear stability analysis which shows an unbounded growth rate for the smallest wavelengths, when the values of the model variables are such that the eigenvalues are complex.
 In this case the solution is said to carry no physical meaning \cite{LiaoMeiKlausner2008}.
-However, when drawing conclusions on the well-posedness of the TFM, it is important to also consider its nonlinear aspects, and not only rely on a linearized analysis \cite{StewartWendroff1984}.
+However, when drawing conclusions on the well-posedness of the TFM, it is important to also consider its nonlinear aspects, and not only rely on a linearized analysis \cite{KreissYstrom2006, StewartWendroff1984}.